rehanvipin/work/content/java/build_tools.md

 The `java` plugin knows where to look for the code via some default paths in `sourceSets`.
 If a project has a different layout, it can set the `sourceSets` to the custom paths.

+Where does gradle get the plugins from?
+Some are inbuilt.
+The third-party ones are available here: `https://plugins.gradle.org/`.
+If you want to get them from a custom repository, you'll need to set the URL in `pluginManagement` in the `settings.gradle`.
+It's also possible to set plugin versions inside the `pluginManagement` block and is more preferred as you can use variables (not possible in `plugin {}`).

 ## Syntax
 The groovy & kotlin buildscripts have stuff like this:
 ```groovy